 An attorney can determine if you have a case and advise you on the best way to proceed.
 As such, it’s important to pursue legal representation early.

-Call for a free consultation with a wrongful termination lawyer in our network today if you’ve been unfairly let go by your employer.
+Call for a free consultation with a wrongful termination lawyer in our network today if you’ve been unfairly fired by your employer.
 Here at 1-800-THE-LAW2, our representatives will gather information and connect you in just 10 minutes to an attorney who can help.

 Most states allow employers to terminate their employees without cause.
 This is known as the right-to-work principle.
-Employees may leave for any reason, and employers may terminate their employees for “almost” any reason.
+Right to work means that employees may leave for any reason, and employers may terminate their employees for “almost” any reason.

 Importantly, the law does proscribe limits to this termination power.
 Employers are not allowed to terminate an employee for an illegal reason.